deniz195/fipt/docs/source/sop.rst

 6.	**Analyze your data**
 --------------------------

--To see how to analyze your FIPT data using our `fipt-analysis <https://github.com/deniz195/fipt-analysis>`_ , watch our follow up video
+To see how to analyze your FIPT data using our `fipt-analysis <https://github.com/deniz195/fipt-analysis>`_ , watch our follow up video

 .. image:: images/fipt_test_data_003.csv.fit.plot.png
     :width: 100%

+VIDEO

 .. note:: To achieve reliable data, do a total of 3 measurements per sample

-VIDEO